 Syracuse—a city tucked in the corners of New York State—is home to the Erie Canal Museum and its well-known educational institution, Syracuse University.
 The city frequently implements new programs to better the lives of its residents and the community.
 One of those programs is the Clean-up ‘Cuse Trash and Litter Program, otherwise known as the “Adopt-a-Block” program.

 Earlier this year, Mayor Ben Walsh announced the program to inspire residents to pick up trash year round.
-This sparked the interest of local WeLoveU volunteers who feel strongly about serving their neighbors through volunteerism.
+This sparked the interest of local WeLoveU volunteers who feel strongly about serving their communities through volunteerism.
 The group adopted Comfort Tyler Park in July that’s nestled by Comstock Avenue and East Colvin Street.
 Adopting a street or park requires monthly cleanups for two years.

 “Make this world better, we’ve got this together!”

 Since its adoption, WeLoveU volunteers have been visiting the park to maintain it regardless of the weather conditions.
 Because of the changes in season, volunteer’s tasks vary as the park requires different types of TLC.
 In the summertime, volunteers pick up trash, pull up weeds, and lay down fresh mulch.
 Meanwhile, in the fall, the group rakes leaves and shovels snow in late November.
 Before cleaning, volunteers huddle and cheer together saying, “Make this world better, we’ve got this together!”

 2) Thirty WeLoveU volunteers cleaned Comfort Tyler Park for the first time on July 22, 2018.
 Teams split up to pick up litter, remove weeds, and lay fresh mulch.
 A handful of volunteers traveled from Watertown and Rochester, New York.